Need Help? Call 212-577-3300

 New York and federal law requires health insurance – including Medicaid, Child Health Plus, and private insurance – to cover most court-ordered behavioral health treatment when medically necessary.

 There is a lot of information about what kind of health insurance (sometimes called “health coverage,” or “coverage”) you might be eligible for depending on your immigration status.
-This pamphlet is intended to provide basic information to you so that you can make an informed decision about your health coverage.
+This page is intended to provide basic information to you so that you can make an informed decision about your health coverage.
 Because this can be complicated, if you have questions or concerns you can contact The Legal Aid Society, another legal services organization, or a trained assistor to learn about your coverage options.
-Do not assume that just because you are not a citizen or a green card holder (lawful permanent resident) that you are not eligible for health coverage.
+You should not assume that even if you are not a citizen or a green card holder (lawful permanent resident) that you are not eligible for health coverage.

 In New York, regardless of your immigration status and your ability to pay, you are entitled to hospital treatment in the case of a medical emergency.
 There are also many ways to access affordable health care in New York City.